Querying LLMs (Chatbots)#

 Repetitive output

 Language models sometimes repeat themselves.
-Repetition is especially likely here because we are using a base model.
-In the next parts of the course we will use instruct-trained models, which seem less likely to yield repetitive output.
+Repetition is especially likely here because we are using a small model.

 Each time we invoke the chatbot, it starts fresh.
 It has no memory of our previous conversation.
 It’s possible to add memory, but that requires more programming.